The Spy Who Saved the Union

 Spencer County Timeline

-This timeline provides a concise overview of the key events in the history of Spencer County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Spencer County, Kentucky.

 - 1794: Spencer County is established by the Kentucky General Assembly.